RhinoW/BillySnowMatesWebsite/content/faq/searching-facebook.md

 ---
-title: How to Search in a Facebook Group
+title: FAQ - How to Search in a Facebook Group
 date: 2018-07-13 00:31:14 +0000
 ---
 So you’ve got a question?
 Great!
 But first please take a few minutes as it’s likely the exact same question has been asked before.
 Maybe a dozen times.
 If it’s a hot topic, maybe a dozen times in the last week!